jdbancal/gem/README.md

 Design considerations
 ---------------------

-- The library uses the type 'mpreal' provided by the mpfrc++ library.
+- The library uses the type *mpreal* provided by the mpfrc++ library.
 Therefore, it deal with complex numbers by itself.
 In particular, all interactions with the Eigen library involves purely real numbers.

 Note that relying on std::complex has been shown to lead to problems, because several algorithms assume that 'std::complex' comes with double precision, hence leading to a loss of precision (c.f. comment from April 20, 2016 on http://www.holoborodko.com/pavel/mpfr/).